eegabriel/eegabriel.github.io/content/home/teaching.md

  # CSS class.
  css_class = ""
 +++
-- I am the course director for Biostatistics I in the Epidemiology Program.
-- I also teach Introductory Biostatistics in the Biomedicine Masters and Undergraduate programs at KI.
+- I teach introductory Biostatistics at the Masters and Doctoral level.
+More information coming soon.